khofesh/misc-app/README.md

-# Miscelaneous apps for daily problems
+# Miscellaneous apps for daily problems